newBIO.png

 Her areas of research and teaching include classical reception studies, nineteenth-century poetry and historical prosody, comparative poetics and lyric theory, critical translation studies and gender studies.
 She is the recipient of two NEH Fellowships (1993, 1999) and a Guggenheim Fellowship (2003).

 She grew up in Delft, The Netherlands and in Syracuse, New York.
 In 1981 she graduated with Highest Honors in Ancient Greek from Swarthmore College, where her teachers included Lucy McDiarmid, Helen North, Georgia Nugent, Martin Ostwald, and Gil Rose.
 As a Marshall Scholar, she continued her studies at Newnham College in Cambridge University for a B.A./M.A. in English Literature, completed in 1983.

-During 1983-84, she was awarded a Fulbright Scholarship to translate Dutch poetry and pursue Translation Studies with James S Holmes at the University of Amsterdam.
+Yopie Prins has served as Chair of the Department of Comparative Literature from 2008-2012 and again from 2016-2022.
 She was elected to serve as Vice President (2013-15) and President (2015-16) of the American Comparative Literature Association (ACLA).
 Currently she is a member of the Executive Committee for the Association of Departments and Programs of Comparative Literature (ADPCL).

 Links